This page may contain affiliate links. Learn More.

-Wondering what to do with hot peppers from the garden?
+Wondering how to use excess hot peppers from the garden?
 You have a lot of options!
 I’ll tell you how to dry chili peppers, how to make chili powder, how to freeze hot peppers, and, of course, lots of amazing recipes with hot peppers!
 And check out what to do when your garden is overflowing with excess fruits and vegetables.

 Man, does my husband love hot peppers.
 So we tend to grow a lot.
 I’m a big sissy when it comes to heat, so I only use a little.

 Throughout the garden season we make tons of Pico de Gallo, homemade Rotel, and salsa.
 We also put hot peppers in many dishes such as soups, casseroles, and pasta.
 Like this 4 Ingredient Rotel Chili recipe.
 Hot peppers have such a wonderful flavor.

 But we always grow more than we can use.
 Thankfully, there are so many ways to preserve excess hot peppers from the garden to enjoy year-round.